 \section{Abstract}

 Graph Neural Networks (GNNs) have achieved remarkable success in diverse real-world applications.
 Traditional GNNs are designed based on homophily, which leads to poor performance under heterophily scenarios.
 Current solutions deal with heterophily mainly by mixing high-order neighbors or passing signed messages.
 However, mixing high-order neighbors destroys the original graph structure and passing signed messages utilizes an inflexible message-passing mechanism, which is prone to producing unsatisfactory effects.
 To overcome the above problems, we propose a novel GNN model based on relation vector translation named \textbf{V}ariational \textbf{R}elation Vector \textbf{G}raph \textbf{N}eural \textbf{N}etwork (\textbf{VR-GNN}).
 VR-GNN models relation generation and graph aggregation into an end-to-end model based on Variational Auto-Encoder.
-The encoder utilizes the structure, feature and label to generate a proper relation vector.
-The decoder achieves superior node representation by incorporating the relation translation into the message-passing framework.
+The encoder utilizes the structure, feature and label to generate a proper relation vector for each edge.
+The decoder achieves superior node representation by incorporating the relation vectors into the message-passing framework.
 VR-GNN can fully capture the homophily and heterophily between nodes due to the great flexibility of relation translation in modeling neighbor relationships.
-We conduct extensive experiments on eight real-world datasets with different homophily-heterophily properties to verify the effectiveness of our model.
-The experimental results show that VR-GNN gains consistent and significant improvements against state-of-the-art GNN methods under heterophily, and competitive performance under homophily.
+We conduct extensive experiments on eight real-world datasets with different homophily-heterophily properties and verify the effectiveness of our method.